sergueik/springboot_study/basic-value-straight/README.md

 ### Info

-this directory contains exercse from __How to Inject a Property Value Into a Class Not Managed by Spring?__ [article](https://www.baeldung.com/inject-properties-value-non-spring-class)
+this directory contains exercise from __How to Inject a Property Value Into a Class Not Managed by Spring?__ [article](https://www.baeldung.com/inject-properties-value-non-spring-class)

 ### Usage

 * loading Springboot injected classed into plain does not trigger property autowiring.

-* one can directly load properties from the jar.
+* one can directly load properties from the jar via `class.getClassLoader().getResourceAsStream()` method.
 ```sh
 mvn spring-boot:run
 ```